 Cognitive flexibility is your mind's ability to adapt to new or changing situations and to switch from one concept to another.
 It allows you to find creative solutions to a problem, to see a situation from another angle, or to easily adapt to a last-minute change of plans.

-Mindfulness meditation cultivates this flexibility by training you not to remain “stuck” on a thought or emotion.
-By observing your mental patterns without judgment, you become aware of their impermanence.
-You learn that your initial reactions are not the only possible ones.
-This “decentering” allows you to step back and consider other options.
+Mindfulness meditation cultivates this flexibility by training you not to remain "stuck" on a thought or emotion.
+By observing your mental patterns without judgment, you become aware of their impermanent nature.
+You learn that your first reactions are not the only possible ones.
+This "decentering" allows you to step back and consider other options.
 You become less mentally rigid, more able to innovate and adapt.

 Integrating mindfulness and cognitive training into your routine

 Knowing that meditation is beneficial is one thing.
 Putting it into practice is another.
-The good news is that you don’t need to withdraw from the world.
-The integration of this practice can be done gradually and in synergy with other tools.
+The good news is that you do not need to withdraw from the world.
+Integrating this practice can be done gradually and in synergy with other tools.

 Start small: the power of micro-habits

-Mindfulness and targeted cognitive training, like that offered by our CLINT app, are not opposed.
+Mindfulness and targeted cognitive training, like that offered by our JOE app, are not opposed.
 On the contrary, they are remarkably complementary.
 Think of it as a complete physical training program:

-• Mindfulness is your foundational training.
-It’s the core work, stretching, and posture work.
+- Mindfulness is your foundational training.
+It is the core stability work, stretching, and posture training.
 It strengthens the foundations of your mind: attentional stability, self-awareness, and emotional regulation.
 It prepares the ground.

 This synergy is powerful.
-Mindfulness helps you approach CLINT’s games with a calmer and more focused mind.
+Mindfulness helps you approach JOE's games with a calmer and more focused mind.
 You are better able to notice your own mental strategies, identify when you are distracted, and re-engage in the exercise.
-Conversely, the challenges presented by CLINT give you a concrete opportunity to apply the concentration and flexibility skills you cultivate during your meditation.
-For example, a CLINT game that requires you to remember a sequence of information while ignoring distractors is a direct application of selective attention and working memory, skills directly strengthened by mindfulness.
+Conversely, the challenges presented by JOE provide a concrete opportunity to apply the concentration and flexibility skills you cultivate during your meditation.
+For example, a JOE game that requires you to remember a sequence of information while ignoring distractors is a direct application of selective attention and working memory, skills directly strengthened by mindfulness.

 The impact of mindfulness is not limited to improving your performance on isolated cognitive tasks.
 By changing your relationship with your thoughts and emotions, it transforms deeper aspects of your mental functioning.